mehalick/Blog/src/_posts/2014-02-06-ef6-adding-a-created-datetime-column-automatically-with-code-first-migrations.md

 post_id: 8
 ---

-Here’s a quick one, I’m using EF6 code first migrations and I want to add a created date/time column to every table in the database.
+Here's a quick one, I'm using EF6 code first migrations and I want to add a created date/time column to every table in the database.
 I want it to have a default value of GETUTCDATE() and ultimately look like:

 ![](https://andy.azureedge.net/blog/2-6-2014-12-07-35-pm-636217949810973800.png)

-I’m using UTC dates so I don’t have to worry about the time zone of the server where this ultimately lives and calling the column **CreatedUtc** because it’s concise but clear.
+I'm using UTC dates so I don't have to worry about the time zone of the server where this ultimately lives and calling the column **CreatedUtc** because it's concise but clear.

-So let’s get started, I’ll create a new class library in Visual Studio called CreatedUtcColumnDemo and immediately add Entity Framework via Nuget.
+So let's get started, I'll create a new class library in Visual Studio called CreatedUtcColumnDemo and immediately add Entity Framework via Nuget.

 ```shell
 > Install-Package EntityFramework
 ```

-Now we’ll add our first entity and data context, notice the **CreatedUtc** property with data annotations:
+Now we'll add our first entity and data context, notice the **CreatedUtc** property with data annotations:

 ```csharp
 namespace CreatedUtcColumnDemo